Phenomenology of

 negative and dominated by the physics of contracting, magnetic

-vortex loops.
-At low temperature excitations change their statistical
+that fact that excitations change their statistical

-properties: Magnetic vortex loops are now stable.
 If there are selfintersections

 within a given vortex loop then the associated state is a massive, charged or neutral